-This is the first in a series of posts on the Digital Accessibility Maturity Model (DAMM).
+This is the first in a 5-part series of posts on the Digital Accessibility Maturity Model (DAMM).
 At a high level, these blogs will cover an introduction to DAMM and its terminology, and detailed reviews of the 10 DAMM dimensions, the 3 DAMM-HR dimensions, DAMM audits, and how ratings are assigned

 Digital accessibility is a complicated and nebulous space, and it is difficult to know what a successful digital accessibility program looks like.
 Accessibility roadmaps can help developers and project managers understand where to start, but a Capability Maturity Model (CMM) is the best approach for measuring the degree of maturity a program has attained in managing and implementing accessibility.